Rohini100/Machine-Learning/README.md

 # Machine-Learning

-This contains Various Data sets on which different ML algorithms are performed.
+This repository contains some of my project work where I have applied few ML algorithms on the dataset, to arrive at valuable information from the dataset.